Teams showed their love and creativity on The Longest Day

 - Sharing information on Alzheimer’s and other dementias: community presentations, blog posts, social media

-Some groups, such as the Alpha Nu Omega chapter of Alpha Kappa Alpha Sorority, Incorporated, planned a day of activities.
+Some groups, such as the Alpha Nu Omega chapter of Alpha Kappa Alpha Sorority, Incorporated, planned multiple activities.
 Their theme was: Let’s Move, Let’s Learn.
 “We had a full day of activities including a light breakfast and lunch,” said Rose Mary Towns.
 “We started with brain games, watched a movie about Alzheimer’s and ended with line dancing.”

 “It’s inspiring to witness how so many of the fundraisers throughout our chapter honored those who have been impacted by Alzheimer’s and other cognitive impairments,” said Steven.